What Your Student Should Do First

 How To Get Help

-Visit, email, call or submit a web help desk ticket.
+Visit, email, call or students can submit a web help desk ticket with their network logon.
 Use the contact us information on the right side of this page.

 Chat with the Student Help Desk!